abiking24/simple-array-1-/README.md

-# simple-array-1
+# simple-array-

 i have competed the the indivdual assighment

-Write an algorithm for finding the smallest number in the list/array?
+1'Write an algorithm for finding the smallest number in the list/array?

-Write an algorithm for finding the second or the third largest element?
+2.Write an algorithm for finding the second or the third largest element?